 My favorite books are mysteries and historical fiction, especially if time travel is involved, but I love a good thriller, political drama, and romance, too.
 I am a Christian, and I do review Christian fiction, but I manage to keep my religious and political views out of my reviews.
 Those political views just might surprise you!
 In addition to working as a proofreader and editor for various authors, I am a Master Gardener, an artist, photographer, and amateur research genealogist.

 I review the books of not only my favorite authors, but of many others suggested to me by publishers and literary agents.
 I also accept manuscripts and pre-published books and articles from authors for proofreading and reviews.
 In each review I provide links to the website of the author.
 I sincerely hope you enjoy this site, and will visit often.

 You may ask why this book reviewer is grumpy.

 I was grumpy mainly because my preferred name for this site was already taken.
 So was every really good domain name I could think of, so I became quite frustrated and, well, grumpy.
 I’m over it now; and I promise not to take it out on the books or their authors, although I do include a paragraph headed What makes the Grumpy Book Reviewer grumpy? at the end of each review.
 It is there that I share my thoughts for improvements the book could use.
-It’s usually poor grammar, lack of punctuation, etc. Most writers say the appreciate the editorial advice.
-Out of my approximately 200 reviews, only three have been offended.
+It’s usually poor grammar, lack of punctuation, etc. Most writers say they appreciate the free editorial advice.
+Out of my 200+ reviews, only four have been offended.